Crenshinibon/spomet/README.md

 It should be easily includable into your Meteor project.
 I haven't made a meteorite package from it yet, though.
 So you have to:

-* Take the [spomet package](https://github.com/Crenshinibon/spomet/tree/master/packages/spomet "Spomet package") from this GitHub repository's *packages* folder and put it into your app's *packages* folder.
+* Take the [spomet package](https://github.com/Crenshinibon/spomet-pkg "Spomet package") from it's own GitHub into your app's *packages* folder.
 * Execute: *meteor add spomet*

+Alternatively you can use [Meteorite](https://atmosphere.meteor.com).
+And add spomet with:

+    mrt add spomet

 This repository is itself a Meteor app and should serve as an example, of how to actually use Spomet.